amadoug2g/Repertoire/README.md

 ## Introduction
 A mobile application used to keep track the songs learned you've learned, currently learning or looking to add to your repertoire.
-Made using Kotlin, Room and the [DeepL API](https://www.deepl.com/docs-api/introduction/) (Refactoring in progress to implement Clean Architecture).
+Made using Kotlin and Room (Refactoring in progress to implement Clean Architecture).

 ## Features
 * Add and edit songs you have learned or trying to learn;